BaratovSokhibjon/Weather-Info-Provider/README.md

 # Weather information for your location
 This is a small project website that uses three different APIs to get the info we need.
 Basically we are getting the IP of the device that is requesting using the [Ipify API](https://www.ipify.org/) and using that IP we are getting the position (latitude and longitude) of the device using [Ipstack API](https://ipstack.com/).
-Finally using the position that we got, we get hold of the weather information using the [OpenWeather API](https://openweathermap.org/).
+Finally using the position that we got, we get hold of the weather information using the [OpenWeather API](https://openweathermap.org/). **I haven't spent much time on style, this project was for practicing API usage.**

 Note: This project is not user dependent: Everytime somebody uses this project to get the weather info, the API servers will consider as me (Baratov Sokhibjon) tried to access the info.